andymckay/create-issue/README.md

 ![screen shot 2019-03-04 at 2 31 48 pm](https://user-images.githubusercontent.com/74699/53767827-d10a4c00-3e8b-11e9-8e97-4ac61690673b.png)

-You can write click on text and click "Create GitHub Issue" and issue containing the text and the URL should be created:
+You can right click on text and click "Create GitHub Issue" and issue containing the text and the URL should be created:

 ![screen shot 2019-03-04 at 2 43 49 pm](https://user-images.githubusercontent.com/74699/53767875-fac37300-3e8b-11e9-8401-650d0a317f3a.png)